 Are you visiting or wanting to Join St. Joseph the Worker Parish?

-If you would like to know more about our parish, there is a new white booklet in the pamphlet rack by the main entrance.
+If you would like to know more about our parish, pick up a New Member Registration Folder.
+They can be found in teh literature racks near both entrances.
 Please take one.

 Helping survivors of abuse:

 Recently the Archdiocese of St. Paul/ Minneapolis presented their bankruptcy plan to the courts as one step in the resolution of helping people who have been abused by Catholic Church personnel.
 Information about this plan is found in the display cases in the gathering area of the church.
 There are many more individuals who have been abused and experienced domestic violence.
 All of them deserve praise for their willingness to come forth with their stories and our support as they seek to recover.
 Abuse of any sort demeans the individual who then suffers from a lack of self-esteem.
 This makes it difficult to function in the world on many levels.

 It causes me great distress, and it should cause you to pause, when we hear of the staggering numbers who are abused.
 1 in 3 youth say they have experienced unwanted and undue pressure in the area of sex by the time they graduate from high school.
 According to the U.S. Department of Justice, about 18% of women have been raped during their lifetime and approximately 1 in 6 boys and 1 in 4 girls are sexually abused before the age of 18.